 I got a text message from a friend that said "Miranda Lambert's new record has a song about you!"
-With the gravitational pull of a best-in-class Facebook fake news article, I immediately pushed play on Spotify.
+With the gravitational pull of Facebook click bait, I immediately pushed play on Spotify.
 With her first line “hey Mr. Tin Man” it was like she was speaking directly to me.
-She was offering me her Blake-Shelton-trampled heart in exchange for my armor.
+She was offering her Blake-Shelton-trampled heart in exchange for my armor.
 I had to respond.
-It didn't feel like a fair trade--for her...
+It didn't feel like a fair trade... for her.

-I first took on the Tin Man moniker in 2014 after a period of intense heartbreak that left me literally sobbing on my couch for two weeks.
+I first took on the Tin Man moniker in 2014 after a period of intense heartbreak that left me feeling totally broken.
 At the time, I had just lost the two things I held most dear -- my company and the girl I thought I was going to marry.
-In the span of a month, my girlfriend at the time achieved the coveted "first girl to break up with me" award and the largest investor in my tech startup Mowgli told me he was pulling out.
-Life pulled out the carpet I had thought was magical from under my feet.
+In the span of a month, the girl I loved broke up with me and my largest investor fired everyone, dissolving my company.
+Life pulled the carpet out from under my feet.
+The carpet I thought was magical.
 No more Prince Ali.
 Back to Aladdin.

 My entire life up to that point had been premised on the belief that happiness was achieved by eliminating pain.
-If there was pain, I would wait it out or try and solve it.
+If there was pain, I would do anything to kill it.
+Where's the Ibuprofen?
+Percocet?
+How much of the pharmaceutical industry is built on pain killers anyway?

 Oh my dear Miranda